The common-base circuit

 Now, the dialog Common-base circuit appears.
 Here you must input all parameters of your amplifier circuit:

-To select the transistor type for your circuit, you must click the button Select transistor type from list and choose the transistor type within the next dialog:
+To select the transistor type for your circuit, you must click the Select transistor type from list button and choose the transistor type within the next dialog:

-TransistorAmp software contains almost every usual type of bipolar transistor (thousands of types).
+TransistorAmp 2 contains almost every usual type of bipolar transistor (thousands of types).
 So, you will certainly find there the transistor type you need.
 After having chosen a transistor type, you must click on OK and you will get back to the previous dialog (where you specify your amplifier).
 Now, that dialog contains the transistor type which you have selected and you can click on OK.
 Then, the dialog closes and you will see immediately the design result of your new transistor amplifier:

 Here, you can see your input parameters, the circuit and the values of all components.
 Furthermore, you can see the most important parameters of the operation point, i.e. collector current, collector emitter voltage and power consumption.

-If you want to save your result, click on Result - Save:
+If you want to save your result, click the Save Result button, and input a file name and save the file.

 Here, you can see the result file from our example: Amplifier in common-base configuration